Trainz: Trainz Railroad Simulator 2019

 On 11 May 2018, N3V Games announced a new version of Trainz featuring better graphics, Physically-Based Rendering, Parallax Occlusion Mapping and more content than ever before.
-Early Access was made in July 2018 and the game was officially launched 7 January 2019.
-It is also the first entry in the series since TRS2006 to feature the "Trainz Railroad Simulator" moniker.
-Possibly to avoid confusion with "Train Simulator" by Dovetail Games.
+Early Access was released in July 2018 and the game was officially launched 7 January 2019.
+It is also the first entry in the series since TRS2006 to feature the "Trainz Railroad Simulator" moniker, possibly to avoid confusion with "Train Simulator" by Dovetail Games.
 The game uses whole-game DRM in all versions, whereas certain versions of Trainz: A New Era could be purchased and run offline.
 This requires that the game is connected to the internet at least once a month in order for the game and content to continue functioning.
-TRS19 is primarily being offered as subscription model, although a one-time purchase (but with the monthly DRM check still required) is also available via the Trainz Store and Steam.
+TRS19 was primarily offered as subscription model, although a one-time purchase (but with the monthly DRM check still required) is also available via the Trainz Store and Steam.
 It also has the ability to download content from the Download Station (DLS) while in the game; though without the purchase of so-called "first class tickets" (limited-duration speed upgrades) the download speed is severely throttled.